 As Clear says, “Do the most important thing first each day.
 It’s the only productivity trick you need.”
-But if you need more tips, keep reading.
+But if you need more productivity tips for work, keep reading.

 While you may think that simply ignoring a text, call, email, or social media notification on your phone is improving your productivity, studies show that merely receiving a push notification on your device is as distracting as responding to a text message or a phone call during a task.
 So here’s a tip: Embrace your device’s Do Not Disturb mode.
-Even better, put your device somewhere not within reach (or sight), and get down to work.
+Even better, one of the best productivity hacks is to put your device somewhere not within reach (or sight), and get down to work.

-Don’t fall prey to Parkinson’s law, a theory that work expands according to the time available for its completion.
+Don’t fall prey to Parkinson's law, a theory that work expands according to the time available for its completion.
 Put another way: if you give yourself two weeks to complete a three-hour task, the task itself could balloon to more complex proportions.
+But when tasks seem to take more time than necessary, how to be more productive at work becomes a crucial question to address.
 Try exploring shorter, tighter deadlines to make you—and your team—more efficient.

-If you feel overwhelmed with everything that needs to get done, and you don’t know where to start, try placing your to-do list in a prioritization matrix.
+If you feel overwhelmed with everything that needs to get done, and you don’t know where to start, one of the more effective work productivity tips is to try placing your to-do list in a prioritization matrix.
 This will help you determine what’s most important, and what’s most urgent.

 Step 1: Task Importance // Split your to-do list into “High Importance” and “Low Importance” by identifying the consequences of not doing a particular task.